-As of A l pril 30 ,
+As of A 30,

-2 2021 2020
+2023 2022

-(in thou (sands))
+(in thou ls)

-Cash and cash equivalents \$ 88,658 \$ 79,814
+Cash and cash equivalents \$ 90,696 \$ 110,690

-Investments 16,006 14,862
+Investments 23,937 16,826

-Total cash and investments \$ 104,664 \$ 94,676
+Total cash and investments \$ 114,633 \$ 127,516

-Net increase in total cash and investments 9,988 6,194
+Net (decrease) / increase in total cash and investments (12,883) 22,852

-As of April 30, 2021, we had \$104.7 million in total cash and investments with no outstanding debt, and believe that our sources of liquidity and capital resources will be sufficient to satisfy our presently anticipated requirements for working capital, capital expenditures and other corporate needs during at least the next twelve months.
+As of April 30, 2023, we had \$114.6 million in total cash and investments, with no outstanding debt and believe that our sources of liquidity and capital resources will be sufficient to satisfy our presently anticipated requirements for working capital, capital expenditures and other corporate needs during at least the next twelve months.
 However, at some future date we may need to seek additional sources of capital to meet our requirements.
 If such need arises, we may be required to raise additional funds through equity or debt financing.
 We currently do not have a bank line of credit.
 We can provide no assurance that bank lines of credit or other financing will be available on terms acceptable to us.
 If available, such financing may result in dilution to our shareholders or higher interest expense.

-Days Sales Outstanding ("DSO") in accounts receivable were 85 and 78 days as of April 30, 2021 and April 30, 2020, respectively.
-Our current ratio on April 30, 2021 was 2.7 to 1, compared to 2.9 to 1 on April 30, 2020.
-DSO can fluctuate significantly on a quarterly basis due to a number of factors including the percentage of total revenue that comes from software license sales (which typically have installment payment terms), seasonality, shifts in customer buying patterns, the timing of customer payments and annual SaaS and maintenance renewals, lengthened contractual payment terms in response to competitive pressures, the underlying mix of products and services, and the geographic concentration of revenue.
+Days Sales Outstanding ("DSO") in accounts receivable were 86 and 62 days as of April 30, 2023 and April 30, 2022, respectively.
+Our current ratio was 2.7 to 1 for both April 30, 2023 and April 30, 2022.
+DSO can fluctuate significantly on a quarterly basis due to a number of factors including the percentage of total revenue that comes from software license sales (which typically have installment payment terms), seasonality, shifts in client buying patterns, the timing of client payments and annual SaaS and maintenance renewals, lengthened contractual payment terms in response to competitive pressures, the underlying mix of products and services and the geographic concentration of revenue.

 On August 19, 2002, our Board of Directors approved a resolution authorizing the repurchase of up to 2.0 million shares of our Class A common stock.
 These repurchases have been and will be made through open market purchases at prevailing market prices.
 The timing of any repurchases will depend upon market conditions, the market price of our common stock and management's assessment of our liquidity and cash flow needs.
-For this repurchase plan, through April 30, 2021, we have repurchased 1,053,679 shares of common stock at a cost of approximately \$6.2 million.
-Under all repurchase plans as of April 30, 2021, we have repurchased 4,588,632 shares of common stock at a cost of approximately \$25.6 million.
+For this repurchase plan, through April 30, 2023, we have repurchased 1,053,679 shares of common stock at a cost of approximately \$6.2 million.
+Under all repurchase plans as of April 30, 2023, we have repurchased 4,588,632 shares of common stock at a cost of approximately \$25.6 million.